 When it's time to escape the heat, there's also a games room with a pool table, flat screen TV and Playstation 4 to keep the kids entertained whilst you relax.

 A complimentary travel cot and highchair is available on request.

 The villa is just a short drive to the beach, plus other amenities such as golf, but do note that this villa is listed as car essential.

 Average transfer time: 30 minutes from Porto airport

 Example package: From £2,296 for a family of 4 (2 adults, 2 children) in family tipi for 7 nights in August 2022, including skateboarding, surfing, 7 breakfasts and 5 dinners on Portugal Family Surf School.

 If you like the idea of a sporty holiday like Club Med but it’s out of your price range, then Portugal Family Surf School could be a great option.

-Like Zmar Eco Experience, it involves camping.
-But while you can’t take your own tent to cut costs, the tipi tents provided are comfortable and attractive.
+Great for outdoor fans, this one involves camping.
+Although you can’t take your own tent to cut costs, the tipi tents provided are comfortable and attractive.

 The holiday is aimed at older children – they recommend six years plus.
 You’ll join your children in the morning, learning to surf, and afternoons are kept free to practise or enjoy other optional activities available in the area such as yoga classes, stand-up paddleboarding, kayaking or beach volleyball.

-However, unlike many resorts including The Martinhal Quinta Family and Zmar Eco Experience, there isn’t a kids’ club you can take your children to.
+However, unlike many resorts such as The Martinhal Quinta Family, there isn’t a kids club you can take your children to.